chubes4/ai-http-client/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Text Domain: ai-bot-for-bbpress

+Integrates a configurable AI bot into bbPress forums, responding to mentions or keywords.

 == Description ==

 AI Bot for bbPress integrates seamlessly with your bbPress forums, allowing a configurable AI bot user to participate in discussions.
 The bot can be triggered by direct mentions (@YourBotUsername) or specific keywords within forum posts, leveraging context from the forum and optionally a remote WordPress site.